curriculum-vitae

 Colony Framework

-Colony is a modularity container where plugins can be deployed, loaded and unloaded in real-time, without rebooting the container.
+Colony is a modularity container that allows plugins to be deployed, loaded, and unloaded in real-time without restarting the container.

 MCH Workflow Helpdesk Innovation

-Worked in an academic-enterprise relationship to provide a functional knowledge management system for this organization’s helpdesk support team.
+Collaborated in an academic-enterprise partnership to deliver a functional knowledge management system for the organization’s helpdesk support team.

-The final product was successfully completed and deployed in the partner enterprise’s installations.
+The final product was successfully completed and deployed at the partner enterprise’s facilities.

 Nihonaid

-Nihonaid was a tool I developed to assist in my learning of the Japanese language, namely to memorize the Kanji character set.
+Nihonaid is a tool I developed to assist with learning Japanese, specifically for memorizing the Kanji character set.

 Clube de Karate da Maia